MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-defaultimplementation-property.md

 ## Example

-The following example illustrates different implementations of the `IFoo` interface.
+The following example illustrates different implementations of the `IFoo` interface. `SomeEnum` has `DefaultImplementation` set to catch the case where some extension uses an enum value that does not implement the `IFoo` interface.

 ```al
 pageextension 50130 CustListExt extends "Customer List"